Spatial Voting with Incomplete Voter Information: The Model of Partial Spatial Voting

 We call a ranking profile $\R$ a \e{ranking completion} of $\P$ if there exists a spatial completion $\T$ such that $\R = \R_\T$.
 For $k$-approval, it will be useful to convert the ranking profile to an approval profile, as described in \Cref{sec:preliminaries}.
 We call an approval profile $\A$ an \e{approval completion} of $\P$ if there exists a spatial profile $\T$ such that $\R_\T$ is converted to $\A$.

-Given a partial spatial profile $\P$, a candidate $c$ is a \emph{necessary winner} if $c$ is a winner in every ranking completion $\R$ of $\P$, and $c$ is a \emph{possible winner} if there exists a ranking completion $\R$ of $\P$ where $c$ is a winner.
-For a positional scoring rule $r$ and dimension $d$, we consider the decision problems where we are given a set $C$ of $d$-dimensional candidates, a partial profile $\P$ and a candidate $c \in C$, and need to determine whether $c$ is a possible or a necessary winner.
+Again, given a partial spatial profile $\P$, a candidate is a necessary winner if it is a winner in every ranking completion $\R$ of $\P$, and a possible winner if there exists a ranking completion $\R$ of $\P$ where it is a winner.
+For a positional scoring rule $r$ and dimension $d$, we consider the decision problems where we are given a set $C$ of $d$-dimensional candidates, a partial spatial profile $\P$, and a candidate $c \in C$, and we need to determine whether $c$ is a possible or a necessary winner.
 We denote these two problems by $\pwpar{d}$ and $\nwpar{d}$, respectively.
-Note that the dimension is fixed and not part of the input of the problem.
+Note that the number of dimensions is fixed and not part of the input for the problem.